The Hindu Marriage Act | Custom and Usage

 What is fee for court marriage?

-At the lowest fee, contact us to know the exact fee for court marriage in Delhi, India.
+At the lowest fee, contact us to know the exact fee for a court marriage in Delhi, India.
 The fees may cover different aspects of the court marriage process.
 Additionally, there may be additional charges for services like expedited processing or solemnization.
 Keep in mind that fees and service procedures are subject to change.

 Court marriage documents list?

-Here is a general list of documents commonly required for court marriage.
+Here is a general list of documents commonly required for a court marriage.
 Proof of identity, Proof of age, Residence proof, and Passport-sized photographs.
 If either party has been previously married, a copy of the former spouse’s divorce decree or death certificate should be provided.

 Who can perform a court marriage?